 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 at home with their families.

 The most common language spoken in the Lealman

-neighborhood is English, spoken by 89.6% of households.
-Some people also speak Spanish (6.2%).
+neighborhood is English, spoken by 90.7% of households.
+Other important languages spoken here include Spanish and French.